 Periodic Inspection Information

 The Building Departments job is to make sure the buildings you occupy are safe and that in the event of an emergency, would allow you the greatest chance of exiting the building safely.
 To assist in this effort, the state has put some laws on the books to help oversee these safety measures.
 One of them is the Periodic Inspection of Buildings.
-MGL Chapter, 30A, Subsection 6, Chapter 233, Subsection 75 and 780 CMR MA Amendments to the International Building Code (9th Edition).
+MGL Chapter, 30A, Subsection 6, Chapter 233, Subsection 75 and 780 CMR MA Amendments to the International Building Code (10th Edition).

 The building official shall inspect periodically existing buildings and structures and parts thereof in accordance with Table 110 (see the related documents), entitled Schedule for Periodic Inspections of Existing Buildings.
 Such buildings shall not be occupied or continue to be occupied without a valid Certificate of Inspection.
 Periodic inspections required by this section do not apply to residences operated or licensed by the Massachusetts Department of Developmental Services and subject to 780 CMR One and Two-family dwellings.

-It is the responsibility of the Building Owner, to meet these inspection requirements.
+It is the responsibility of the Building Owner to meet these inspection requirements.

 The Building Inspector generally will look at the following items.
 Please note this is a "general list" to give you an idea of the types of things the inspector will be looking at, and it should not be considered an exclusive list.

-• Exit Doors / Signage
+• Exit Doors work properly

 • Fire Escapes (if applicable)